A-Lawrence/JChat/README.md

 ## Running the Server
 1. Open a command prompt.
-2. Navigate to the directory containing “Server555804” and “Client555804”.
+2. Navigate to the directory containing “JChatServer” and “JChatClient”.
-3. Compile the server with “javac Server555804/*.java”.
+3. Compile the server with “javac JChatServer/*.java”.
-4. Run the server with “java Server555804.Server”
+4. Run the server with “java JChatServer.Server”
 	a.
-You may run this in the background using “Server555804.Server &”.
+You may run this in the background using “JChatServer.Server &”.

 ## Running the Client
 1. Open a command prompt.
-2. Navigate to the directory containing “Server555804” and “Client555804”.
+2. Navigate to the directory containing “JChatServer” and “JChatClient”.
-3. Compile the client with “javac Client555804/*.java”.
+3. Compile the client with “javac JChatClient/*.java”.
-4. Run the client with “java Client555804.Client”
+4. Run the client with “java JChatClient.Client”
 	a.
-You may run this in the background, using “java Client555804.Client &”.
+You may run this in the background, using “java JChatClient.Client &”.

-Features
+## Features
 • Three user levels: GUEST, USER and ADMIN. o GUEST only allows read access. o USER allows read and write access.